named-data/ndn-js/README.md

 ** Example to publish content **

 // Note that publishing content requires knowledge of a
-// routable prefix for your upstream ndnd.
+// routable prefix for your upstream NDN forwarder.
 We are working
 // on a way to either obtain that prefix or use the /local
 // convention.